|

 Martial Artists of the Twentieth Century.
 He also was

-as Inside Kungfus 2004 Man of The Year.
+named Inside Kungfus 2004 Man of The Year.

 He was furthermore inducted into the USA Wushu Kung Fu Federations